 “It was the same basic problem being reiterated around lack of access, lack of understanding, lack of infrastructure, timing discrepancies, comorbidities – all these things that built Covid up into a superbug because what it did was expose infrastructure deficits existing in communities that are marginalized.”

-Despite the challenges, McNeil—the son of United State Army physician’s associate—remains as driven as ever to be a great doctor.
+Despite the challenges, McNeil—the son of a United States Army physician’s associate—remains as driven as ever to be a great doctor.
 Though residency brings another milestone to celebrate, don’t expect a change in commitment any time soon.

 “I always remember what my Dad told me: you never set up camp in the peaks or the valleys,” he says.
 “Not that you can’t enjoy the moment, but you’ve always got to be cognizant of the road to come.”